skyefreeman/EmojiConstants/README.md

 var catFace: String = Emoji.wearyCatFace
 ```

 This was created using this [code generator](https://github.com/skyefreeman/EmojiBuilder) as part of a Sunday morning hack.
-There are a few large ranges of emoji hexadecimal values that would crash when being parsed, pull requests welcome!
+There are a few large ranges of emoji hexadecimal values that would crash while being generated, so they have been omitted.

 ## Author